julihuber0/Brucebot/README.md

 ## Changelog (as best as I can)

+- 2023-11-14: realized that the bustouts haven't been showing up for the past month or so, since at least September/October (whenever I cleaned up the code of various functions).
+Mainly because I used the wrong variable inside of a loop (used 's' instead of 'song').
+So, when trying to find bustouts, it was looking for a song_url of "Show".
 - 2023-10-13: added "relation finder", which will return info on a specified person or band
 - 2023-10-13: added "album find", returns stats on an album (song list, most/least played, first/last premiered)
 - 2023-10-11: modified the database to only count song opener/closer if the known setlist is more than a single song.
 As it's unknown exactly where in the set it falls.